 A list appears showing thumbnails of 12 clips on the disc, including the clip being currently played back.
+(In the following description, this is referred to as the "thumbnail screen".)

-$\ensuremath{\text{Clip}}$ information (recording date and time, initial timecode, or total length)
+Clip information (recording date and time, initial timecode, total length, and so on)

-a) A mark is shown to indicate that the thumbnail is not the first frame of the clip.
-(See "To change a thumbnail image (index picture)" on page 45.)
+- a) When a title has been assigned to a clip (see page 62), the title is enclosed in double quotation marks, for example "TITLE00001". - b) A mark is shown to indicate that the thumbnail (index picture) is not the first frame of the clip.
+(See "To change a thumbnail image (index picture)" on page 52.)